timurgepard/uDDPG/README.md

 Old transitions contain Returns from old polices, it is solved by sampling with prioirty regarding history.

+As we have access to real Return data, it would be remiss not to improve variance.

 This outdated paper contains various experiments and complicated, but the code here is up-to-date and simplified. https://ieeexplore.ieee.org/document/9945743